RetroAchievements/docs/docs/general/faq.md

 - when you most recently died or continued;
 - what you think the problem might be or any details you think could be helpful.

-This is necessary so the achievement developers know where the problem is.
+This is necessary for achievement developers to know where the problem is.

 ### What is an RA hash?

-RA hash is an unique string of 32 hexadecimal numbers, to distinguish different games and versions of them, all of them have one.
+RA hash is a unique string of 32 hexadecimal numbers to distinguish different games and versions of them.
+All versions of games have one.

 #### How do I check the RA hash of the game I'm playing?

-- For Retroarch - Quick Menu ⇒ Information, then at the bottom there is "RetroAchievements Hash" which is, in fact an RA hash
+- For RetroArch - Quick Menu ⇒ Information, at the bottom there is "RetroAchievements Hash"
-- For Standalones/RaLibretro - RetroAchievement tab at the top ⇒ Get ROM Checksum, and it shows the RA hash
+- For Standalones/RALibretro - RetroAchievement tab at the top ⇒ Get ROM Checksum, and it shows the RA hash

 ### How do I request a manual unlock?

 #### For Discord Users (Recommended Method):

 Post your request in the [#unlock-requests](https://discord.com/channels/310192285306454017/1029858289221116104) channel following the format in [this stickied thread](https://discord.com/channels/310192285306454017/1029858289221116104/threads/1029875838327463966).
 This method allows for faster communication or updates when needed as well as easier ways to upload video and images for proof.

 #### For Website Requests: